docker/docs/desktop/extensions.md

 ## Uninstall an extension which is not in the Marketplace

-To uninstall an extension which is not present in the Marketplace, you could either navigate to the "Installed" tab in the Marketplace and click the "Uninstall" button, or from a terminal type `docker extension uninstall IMAGE[:TAG]`.
+To uninstall an extension which is not present in the Marketplace, you can either navigate to the **Installed** tab in the Marketplace and select the **Uninstall** button, or from a terminal type `docker extension uninstall IMAGE[:TAG]`.